Experimental Impact of Jet Fragmentation Reference Frames At Particle Colliders: Conclusion

-The assumption that a hadronic jet can be described by its momentum and species is overly simplistic.
+The assumption used throughout LHC data analysis that a hadronic jet can be described by only its momentum and species is overly simplistic.
 Since the fragmentation occurs in a particular frame that need not be the lab frame, it's not meaningful to talk about the properties of jets individually as separate physics objects.
 Especially when studying the detailed substructure of jets, sample dependence effects can be significant, as shown here in simulation.

-While well understood to those that consider the theory of QCD, this effect removes the foundation of jet individualism used by many experimental tools in collider physics.
+While well understood by QCD theory specialists, this effect removes the foundation of jet individualism used by many experimental tools in collider physics.
 The training of jet-by-jet taggers should consider the effect of boosted color rest frames, and the language around jet physics should be made more precise.
 This effect also represents an under-explored opportunity for discriminating jets from boosted color singlet decays, especially in BSM searches.